 Ankarafantsika National Park is located in northwestern Madagascar in the Ambato Boeny region.
 It is located 420 km north of Antananarivo and 115 km west of the port city of Mahajanga.
 The RN4 connects both cities and leads directly through the national park.
-The journey from Antananarivo is possible both with the own car and with the Taxibrousse.
-With pure driving time one must count on approximately 8-10 h, the Taxibrousse need however clearly longer.
+The journey from Antananarivo is possible both in the own car and with the Taxibrousse.
+With pure driving time, one must count on approximately 8-10 h, the Taxibrousse need however clearly longer.
 Since the latter are usually very old, completely overcrowded and the driving style is extremely adventurous, the better choice is a rental car.
-Another possibility are domestic flights from Tana to Mahajanga and the somewhat shorter journey (about 2 h) from there with an off-road vehicle including driver.
+Another possibility is domestic flights from Tana to Mahajanga and the somewhat shorter journey (about 2 h) from there with an off-road vehicle including driver.

 Information about the national park:

 On cloudy days, the more strenuous route to Ambalabongo Canyon is a unique and rewarding destination, not only for photographers.
 The entire protected area is partly financed with aid from Germany.
-Directly at the national park is a small breeding station for turtles, which is dedicated among other things to the preservation and the reintroduction of the extremely rare ploughshare tortoise (Astrochelys yniphora) – in Malagasy it is called Angonoka.
+Directly at the national park is a small breeding station for turtles, which is dedicated among other things to the preservation and the reintroduction of the extremely rare ploughshare tortoise (Astrochelys yniphora) – in Malagasy, it is called Angonoka.

 Ankarafantsika consists mainly of extensive dry forests and some savannah landscapes with a hot climate.
-The average day temperatures can reach 25-30°C and more during the dry season from May to October, so a hike can quickly become very strenuous for travellers.
+The average day temperatures can reach 25-30°C and more during the dry season from May to October, so a hike can quickly become very strenuous for travelers.
 However, the fascinating nature rewards all efforts.
-Nevertheless, especially on the way to the canyon, one should plan for two to three litres of water per person and long clothing.
+Nevertheless, especially on the way to the canyon, one should plan for two to three liters of water per person and long clothing.

 Fauna & Flora:

-The flora and fauna of the National Park leave nothing to be desired by nature lovers.
+The flora and fauna of the National Park leave nothing to be desired by nature-lovers.
 Around 820 animal species (130 of which are bird species) are native to this area, over 80% of which occur exclusively in this part of the world.
 A highlight of the park is the Madagascar fish eagle (Haliaeetus vociferoides), in Malagasy Ankoay, which prefers to perch around lake Ravelobe.
 But also other birds like Vangas, bee-eaters, Drongos and Paradise Flycatchers romp around in the park.
-Between trees and bushes there are huge, enormously stable nets of the colourful Golden Orb-Web Spiders (Nephila madagascariensis).
+Between trees and bushes, there are huge, enormously stable nets of the colorful Golden Orb-Web Spiders (Nephila madagascariensis).
 Lake Ravelobe is famous for its Nile crocodiles (Crocodylus niloticus madagascariensis), which reproduce here very well and are not disturbed by anyone as they are considered sacred by the locals.
 Mouse lemurs, skinks, geckos and chameleons such as the pretty Furcifer rhinoceratus are other inhabitants of Ankarafantsika.
 Curious Coquerel’s sifakas (Propithecus coquereli) come often up to the campground, where they can be observed best.
 But plant lovers also get their money’s worth in Ankarafantsika, be it with prickly crocodile trees or the last two baobabs of their kind near the lake.